michael-nakai/briscolol/readme.md

-A set of functions that allows for high-repetition simulation of two AIs playing the card game "Briscola".
+A set of functions that allows for the high-repetition simulation of two AIs playing the card game [Briscola](https://en.wikipedia.org/wiki/Briscola).
 Uses the Python built-in modules along with scipy, numpy, and pandas.

 AIs are located in AI.py, along with necessary methods per AI class.